Hillman Avenger: Debut

-The Ryton plant in Coventry built and exported a rebadged variant of the Hillman Avenger to the U.S. and Canadian markets for model year 1971, as the Plymouth Cricket, via its Plymouth dealerships — as a 4-door saloon/sedan (and later, as a 5-door station wagon for MY 1972).
-The Cricket, and the Dodge Colt marketed simultaneously at Dodge dealerships, were both seen in the industry as stop-gap measures until Chrysler could design a small car to be manufactured domestically.
+The Ryton plant in Coventry built and exported a rebadged variant of the Hillman Avenger to the U.S. and Canadian markets for the 1971 model year as the Plymouth Cricket, via its Plymouth dealerships — as a 4-door saloon/sedan (and later, as a 5-door station wagon for the 1972 model year).
+The Cricket and the Dodge Colt marketed simultaneously at Dodge dealerships, were both seen in the industry as stop-gap measures until Chrysler could design a small car to be manufactured domestically.

 A Plymouth press release from June 30, 1970 announced a formal presentation of the Cricket in November 1970, with the first shipment of 280 Crickets arriving from the UK in the U.S. on 20 November 1970.
-Showroom sales began January 20, 1971.
+Showroom sales began January 20, 1971 carrying a MSRP of $1915 with four options: automatic transmission ($182.99), air conditioning ($345.55), whitewall tires ($28.65) and radio ($61.00) — and offering a twelve month or twelve thousand mile warranty.

 Where its Hillman antecedent had been marketed as the Avenger, i.e., someone who extracts revenge, the Cricket's emblems featured a cartoonish font incorporating a flower, its marketing materials prominently featuring a cartoonish (cricket) mascot, using a The Little Car That Can, Chirp, Chirp tagline — recalling the light-hearted marketing of small cars common in the U.S., e.g., the Volkswagen Beetle, AMC Gremlin and, later, the Volkswagen Rabbit and Renault Le Car.